This country-specific Q&A provides an overview to intellectual property law in Germany.

 In general, the cost of enforcement proceedings depend on the complexity of the proceedings, technical matter, service requirements to non-European defendants and the conduct of the other party.

 The costs for IP right enforcement proceedings follow the general principle that the losing party bears the costs, i.e. the court fees and the costs of the successful party, in relation to the claim on which the respective party lost.
-IN case of partial loss/win, the costs will be split accordingly.
-The reimbursement of the costs is based on the value of the matter and is a certain amount of fees stipulated under statutory law, i.e. it is usually not the actual cost incurred; in many cases, the actual cost incurred may be higher than the cost reimbursement.
+In case of partial loss/win, the costs will be split accordingly.
+The reimbursement of the costs is based on the value of the matter in dispute and is a certain amount of fees stipulated under statutory law, i.e. it is usually not the actual cost incurred; in many cases, the actual cost incurred may be higher than the cost reimbursement.

 Under Section 110(1) Civil Code, a claimant domiciled outside the EU or EEA must generally provide security for costs upon the defendant's request.
 However, there are several exemptions to this rule that are listed in Section 110(2) Civil Code.
 In patent law, this general provision is supplanted by the largely identical Section 81(6) Patent Act.